Marie Walewska: Walewska and Napoleon

+After the Hundred Days, Walewska and her son visited Napoleon once more at Malmaison for a tearful farewell before his departure to Saint Helena.
+Joséphine's daughter, Hortense, invited her to stay for lunch to prevent people to observe her in such a state.

 Later years

-In 1812 Maria divorced count Colonna-Walewski.
+In 1812 Maria divorced Count Athanasius Walewski.
 To facilitate it, her brother, Benedykt Jozef, admitted to forcing the marriage upon her.
-It remains unclear whether this was the truth, as in her memoirs Maria stated that her mother influenced her choice to marry Athenasius.
-As a settlement, she and her oldest son received half of count Walewski's estates, which even though heavily indebted, represented considerable wealth.
+It remains unclear whether this was the truth, as in her memoirs Maria stated that her mother influenced her choice to marry Athanasius.
+As a settlement, she and her oldest son received half of Count Walewski's estates, which even though heavily indebted, represented considerable wealth.

-In 1816 Maria married her longtime admirer and lover, count Philippe Antoine d'Ornano.
-They settled in Liege, as d'Ornano did not want to return to Paris due to his pro-Napoleonic allegiances.
-In 1817 Maria gave birth to count d'Ornano's son, Rudolph Augustus, and she died in Paris shortly afterwards due to a prolonged kidney illness.
+In 1816 Maria married her longtime admirer and lover, Count Philippe Antoine d'Ornano.
+They settled in Liège, as d'Ornano did not want to return to Paris due to his pro-Napoleonic allegiances.
+In 1817 Maria gave birth to d'Ornano's son, Rudolph Augustus.
+She died in Paris shortly afterwards due to a prolonged kidney illness.
 Before her death, she completed her memoirs, which were addressed to her husband.
 Upon request from her Polish relatives her body was exhumed from Père Lachaise Cemetery in Paris and moved to her family crypt in Kiernozia.